What is DML's Document Delivery and where can I find information about it?

 Articles are sent electronically, so these can be received fairly quickly; however when preparing to submit your request, please give yourself at least 2-5 business days to receive the articles.
 If a journal is not owned by many libraries or material has been published within the last 1-3 months, it can prove difficult to get; but, not impossible.

 Books are sent by different methods.
 Some libraries send books by FedEx, UPS, or USPS.
 Depending on where and method of delivery, the book can take 7-10 business days to arrive at DML.

 If you need the book or article immediately, indicate "RUSH" then send the document delivery department an email at firstname.lastname@example.org when submitting the request.

 How do I pick-up, renew, and/or return print books and audiovisual materials borrowed through Interlibrary Loan?

 If you borrow a print book, you will need to either pick it up from the DML Information Services Desk or provide a mailing address for it to be mailed to.

 When you are finished with the book, return it to DML's Information Services Desk or by FedEx to the address provided on the return address label.

 Most libraries will renew their materials; however, some will not.
 Usually libraries that do not renew will give a longer loan period than one month.
 If you need to renew, send the Document Delivery Department an email at email@example.com.

 How long will articles remain on the website?

 Requested articles are available on the website for 30 days.
 Once 30 days have passed, the articles will automatically be purged from the system.
-If you need to re-access an article beyond 30 days, then you must place another request for the same item.
+If you need to re-access an article beyond 30 days, send the Document Delivery Department an email at firstname.lastname@example.org.